-8. Information on the external auditor of the financial institution appointed by the supervisory board during the year.
+8. Information on the external auditor of the financial institution appointed by the Supervisory Board during the year

-The executor of the audit of the annual financial statements of JSC "Deutsche Bank DBU", prepared in accordance with the requirements of the International Financial Reporting Standards for the year ended December 31, 2023 (Minutes of the Supervisory Board of JSC "Deutsche Bank DBU" dated 24.05.2023 No. 103) is PJSC "KPMG Audit" (EDRPOU code 31032100, location: Ukraine, 01001, Kyiv, Kniaziv Ostrozkykh Str., 32/2).
+The auditor of the financial statements of JSC Deutsche Bank DBU, prepared in accordance with the requirements of the International Financial Reporting Standards for the year ended 31 December 2024 (Minutes of the Supervisory Board of JSC "Deutsche Bank DBU" dated 24 May 2023 No. 103) is PJSC "KPMG Audit" (EDRPOU code 31032100, located at: Ukraine, 01001, Kyiv, Kniaziv Ostrozkykh Str., 32/2).

-Information on the activities of the external auditor, in particular:
+Information on the activities of the external auditor: